- Publication 551 - Introductory Material

 The basis of property transferred to you or transferred in trust for your benefit by your spouse (or former spouse if the transfer is incident to divorce) is the same as your spouse's adjusted basis.
 However, adjust your basis for any gain recognized by your spouse or former spouse on property transferred in trust.
 This rule applies only to a transfer of property in trust in which the liabilities assumed, plus the liabilities to which the property is subject, are more than the adjusted basis of the property transferred.

-If the property transferred to you is a series E, series EE, or series I United States savings bond, the transferor must include in income the interest accrued to the date of transfer.
+If the property transferred to you is a series E, series EE, or series I U.S. savings bond, the transferor must include in income the interest accrued to the date of transfer.
 Your basis in the bond immediately after the transfer is equal to the transferor's basis increased by the interest income includible in the transferor's income.
 For more information on these bonds, see Pub.
 550.

 At the time of the transfer, the transferor must give you the records necessary to determine the adjusted basis and holding period of the property as of the date of transfer.